CricketBr/Crickets-Shorthand-Site/cat-main.md

 Written in shorthand by Cricket.
 Rev 2025-07-09 .
 See above for Contact Information.

+Left side is mostly Fully Written, with a few abbreviations to save my sanity.
+Right side is Abbreviated.

 Corrections:

 - WH at start of words is often written CH.